Why Water Pollution Must Be Dealt With

 - Oxygen depletion – Pollution of microorganisms in the water cause oxygen usage to a higher rate.
 Making oxygen-depleted, killing these organisms.

-- Nutrient pollution – Fertilizers and other substances that contain large quantities of nutrients may convert water undrinkable.
-Likewise, too much oxygen in the water can cause pollution.
+- Nutrient tainting – Fertilizers and other substances that contain large quantities of nutrients may convert water undrinkable.
+Likewise, too much oxygen in the water can cause tainting.

 - Suspended matter – Some pollutants and substances are not easily dissolved, these substances submerge and affect the organisms below the ocean.